 It was a moment I will never forget.
 I was so excited - I had just been hired to be the new Youth Group Director and this was my first Sunday.
 As I was walking into the Narthex, someone stopped me to introduce themselves and I came into the worship service as the first song was being sang.
 As I stepped into the sanctuary, my first thought was – “oh my goodness – do they even have any youth in this church?!”
 My first impression was of a very elderly congregation.
 Turns out that was basically true.
 There was only a handful of families with teens.
 In fact, I could fit the whole Senior High youth group into my Honda Civic.
 Thankfully, it was a wonderful church with marvelous kids.

 First impressions matter.
 But what if my focus had been on the screens instead?
-What if I saw youth up there and people of different ages and ethnicity?
+What if I walked in and saw youth up there or people of different ages and ethnicity?
 I would have known instantly that this church of seniors actively sought young adults members, youth and diversity.
-That I was welcomed and invited into their community.
+That I was welcomed and invited into their dynamic community.

 The screens are a great tool to change this.
 The images on the screen instantly let all people know they are welcomed in your church.
-Plus it’s a twofer: communicating to new people that you are a healthy, dynamic, welcoming church and reminding your congregation of our goal to invite all in.
+Plus it’s a twofer: communicating to new people that you are a healthy, dynamic, welcoming church and reminding your congregation of our goal to welcome all.

-So as we design the screens - let’s open those doors wide - as you are choosing images for your church screens – seek out diversification – let your visitors know they are welcomed here.
+So as we design the screens - let’s open those doors wide.
+As you are choosing images for your church screens – seek out diversification – let all your visitors know they are welcomed here.